yingqi-chen/myImportantDates/README.md

 1. POST /users
   It is used for creating a user.
-You have to pass something like this, "name", "email" and "password" are required:
+You have to pass something like this, "name", "email" and "password" are required, "password" has to between 5-10 length:
   ```
   {
   "name": "newuser",